redhat-iot/jboss-sap-integration/iot-demo-jdv/README.md

   - dbisql -c "uid=dba;pwd=sqlsql" "SET OPTION PUBLIC.global_database_id = XX"

-  - Initially, the remote database does not have any data in it.
-To get the initial data you must peform a sync.
-Run:

-  - ./sync.sh

-- From now on, run the sync script any time you want to upload new data
+- Update your HANA DB using the DDL in the /persistance folder

 - From the redhatsapiot directory, run java -jar target/redhatsapdemo-0.0.1-SNAPSHOT-uberjar.jar